 Additional accolades include Best Singer Songwriter for 105.5 Project M (2014); MAMA (Madison Area Music) award for her work with the winning techno-pop group Star Persons (2011); and Emerging Artist Series Summerfest winner with band Rivalry (2009).

-Katie says her recent work teaching and studying mastering engineering concepts has led to some of her most rewarding experiences yet.
+Katie says her recent work teaching, studying production and mastering has led to some of her most rewarding experiences yet.
 She continues to write, collaborate within, and explore the ever-changing world of the music business with other artists around the U.S., while also laying the groundwork for her own production studio.